SSvolou/SIMPATHIC_SCOLIA_2025/README.md

 # SIMPATHIC_SCOLIA_2025
 Repository for mining disease-specific information with in-silico models aiming at drug re-purposing.
 Includes data, code and results.
-Developed for SCOLIA 2025.
+Developed in the framework of SCOLIA 2025.

 ## Knowledge Graph
 We provide a [sample](https://github.com/SSvolou/SIMPATHIC_SCOLIA_2025/blob/main/Knowledge%20Graph%20Sample.csv) of our Knowledge Graph of 293 triples, including various Syndromes/Entities.
 For each triple the label of node a and b are shown, along with the UMLS CUIs.
 If the second node is an Article, then UMLS CUI=null, and the journal name is provided in JOURNAL_B column.